 Honeywell Non-Healthcare Device Disinfection Guides

-Even if you are not in a healthcare field we still highly recommend routine cleaning of all enterprise devices.
+Even if you are not in the healthcare field we still highly recommend routine cleaning of all enterprise devices.
 Once again, we advise all organizations to follow the steps outlined and routinely disinfect devices to curb the spread of disease.
 Please contact us if you have any questions about manufacturer-recommended cleaning practices along with what we and our partners are doing to help prevent the spread of COVID-19.